DeezyE/Portfolio2/README.md

 ### Todo
 - Switch my ugly html chunks in the .js file over to a prettier and more intelligent value-replacement system.
-- Fix navbar
+- ~~Fix navbar~~
 - Style popDiv better
-- Fix popDiv placement
+- Fix popDiv placement.
+Does not scroll on mobile.
 - Podcast/Book section?
+Perhaps expand interests to include.
 - Fix aspect ratio of cards OR fix the row fitting thing. (solution might be to further the varied card sizes like I've done with skillset)